Transportation Providers

 Fares: Jefferson Transit service is fare-free for all passengers.

-Kitsap Transit is the public transportation agency serving Kitsap County with fixed-route transit, passenger-only ferries, shared-ride ADA-compliant paratransit service, on-demand service, mobility programs for people with special needs, and commuter programs..
+KITSAP TRANSIT is the public transportation agency serving Kitsap County with fixed-route transit, passenger-only ferries, shared-ride ADA-compliant paratransit service, on-demand service, mobility programs for people with special needs, and commuter programs..

 • 45 scheduled fixed routes serve Kitsap County.
 They are organized around North Kitsap, including Bainbridge Island, Central Kitsap, and South Kitsap service areas.
 Routed buses connect with other services including Kitsap Transit Local Foot Ferries, Kitsap Fast Ferries, and Washington State Ferries, enabling passengers to move easily from one community to another.